Interstate 95 in New Jersey: Filling the I-95 gap

-Due to the cancelation of the Somerset Freeway in 1983, a gap existed on I-95 within New Jersey for roughly 35 years.
+Due to the cancellation of the Somerset Freeway in 1983, a gap existed on I-95 within New Jersey for roughly 35 years.
 Northbound I-95 ended at US 1 in Lawrence Township where the road became I-295.
 Meanwhile, southbound I-95 entered New Jersey on the George Washington Bridge and continued along its present-day routing down the New Jersey Turnpike and across the Delaware River–Turnpike Toll Bridge, where the road became I-276 at the Pennsylvania state line.
-Until this gap was filled, traffic from Pennsylvania was directed along I-95 northbound (to the Scudder Falls Bridge), then on its continuation as I-295 southbound until its interchange at I-195, which leads eastward to the New Jersey Turnpike.
+Until this gap was filled, traffic from Pennsylvania was directed along I-95 northbound (to the Scudder Falls Bridge), then on its continuation as I-295 southbound until its interchange at I-195, which leads eastward to meet the New Jersey Turnpike at exit 7A.

 In order to close the gap, an interchange was constructed between I-95 and the Pennsylvania Turnpike in Bristol Township, Pennsylvania.
 The interchange was first planned in the 1980s after the Somerset Freeway's cancelation.
 As a result of this project, I-95 was rerouted from its former alignment in Pennsylvania and New Jersey to the easternmost part of the Pennsylvania Turnpike, replacing I-276 between the interchange and the Delaware River.
 In addition, I-295 was extended from its former northern terminus at US 1 westward (highway north) to the Scudder Falls Bridge and southward (highway west) through Pennsylvania to the new interchange.
 I-295 was initially chosen to be extended in this manner, but, in 2005, the plans were modified to extend I-195 from its current western terminus at I-295 and then north along I-295 and I-95 (bypassing Trenton) to the Scudder Falls Bridge and the new interchange.
 On May 20, 2015, the plans were reverted to extend I-295 to the interchange.
-The multiphased construction began in late 2010, and the approved design calls for Stage 1 to tentatively end in 2020.
+The multiphased construction began in late 2010, and the approved design called for Stage 1 to tentatively end in 2020.
 Groundbreaking for the interchange took place on July 30, 2013, with Pennsylvania Governor Tom Corbett in attendance.
 In March 2018, I-95 was renumbered to I-295 between US 1 in Lawrence Township, New Jersey, and Taylorsville Road in Lower Makefield Township, Pennsylvania.
 The redesignation that officially bridged the I-95 gap was made official on September 22, 2018, before the completion of Stage 1.